Weak EU stock exchanges. Pirelli and utilities do well in Milan, Tim down-breakinglatest.news-Breaking Latest News

 Eyes on Tim and CDP offer, coupon detachment for Banca Generali

-At Piazza Affari some quarterly reports of big listed companies such as Davide Campari, Eni and Stellantis are expected during the week, but also the presentation of the numbers of Pirelli & C after the rumors, denied, on the disengagement of the Chinese reference shareholder Sinochem.
-Ex-dividend coupon (0.80 euro per share, the second tranche of the 2021 financial year) for Banca Generali.
-Moment of truth for Telecom Italia which has the board of directors scheduled for February 24 to examine Kkr’s offer on the infrastructural network and, presumably, for the alternative proposal which should come from the CDP.
+Some quarterly reports of big listed companies such as David Campari, Eni e Stellarbut also the presentation of the numbers of Pirelli & C after the rumors, denied, on the disengagement of the Chinese reference shareholder Sinochem.
+Ex-dividend date (0.80 euro per share, the second tranche for 2021) for General Bank.
+Moment of truth for Telecom Italia that February 24 has the board of directors scheduled to examine the offer of Kkr on the infrastructural network and, presumably, for the alternative proposal that should come from the CDP.
 The times, according to rumors, would be lengthening, which is why the title drops.
-Well done Enel, which finalized the agreements to sell assets in Argentina.
+Well Enelwhich finalized the agreements to sell assets in Argentina.

 Spread down towards 180 points, 10-year yield 4.27%